Skip To Main Content

 “I’m grateful that Prin has such a great gym and indoor facility, which have been a huge help with training.
 And I’m thankful for the support from my coaches and teammates who have helped me overcome obstacles and continue improving.”

-Track and Field Head Coach Nick Barron (US’09) elaborated on the culture of excellence at Principia, stating, “There is so much good being poured into this program.
+Track and Field Head Coach Nick Barron (US’09) elaborated on the culture of excellence at Principia saying, “There is so much good being poured into this program.
 The environment here is truly special, shaped by the contributions of exceptional athletes and coaches over the years.
 The success we’ve achieved at the national level, considering our school’s size, is remarkable.
 The hard work of our athletes benefits the entire campus.”